-Announcing the 2022 Designers of the Year Finalists
+Introducing Western Living’s 2022 Designers of the Year Award Winners

 Where to eat during your next tour through Alberta's Rocky Mountain towns.

 Full disclosure: I’m a bit biased.
 I grew up in Calgary, travelling to the mountains on the regular with my parents and sisters to hike, ski and swim, and it was always a special occasion to go out to dinner after working up an appetite.
 As kids, we visited the iconic spots—Magpie and Stump for enormous platters of Mexican food, Giorgio’s (now closed) for spaghetti and meatballs, and what we thought was the most exotic fettuccine Alfredo.
 Some places are still there (Magpie and Stump now has a hip rooftop patio) and others are long gone, but there are always new dining experiences popping up to take their place.
-If you find yourself traveling through the Rockies, here are a few tasty stops to keep you well fuelled for adventure.
+If you find yourself traveling through the Rockies, here are a few tasty stops to keep you well fueled for adventure.

 What: Constructed by CP Rail in 1922 as one of eight camps to promote tourism in the Rockies, it’s worth the trek to stay in their historic cabins or to go for breakfast, lunch or dinner—guests will experience an all Canadian menu, wine list and music selection.
 With executive chef Corey Fraser and sous chef Mike Hesla at the helm, it’s a surprisingly inspired menu; you might find Buffalo Horn Ranch bison tenderloin or Carmen Creek bison short ribs, a thick pork chop from Broek Pork Farms, Haida Gwaii scallops or Nunavut arctic char caught in Lake Hazen.
 And there’s the tiniest, coziest bar beside the fireplace, with a tiny selection of local brews and spirits.

 What: Chef Tim Matsell came from Juniper, Rimrock and other well-known Banff restaurants to create a cozy, contemporary Canadian menu at Table, in the Coast hotel.
 It’s easily accessed on the way into (or out of) town, with plenty of parking and plenty of space inside, including a lounge area with a roaring fireplace.
 Their philosophy: quality ingredients, traditional methods and contemporary interpretation, which shines through in dishes like the 24-hour braised bison with wild mushrooms and house made pappardelle pasta, or the charcuterie and cheese board loaded with Canmore-made charcuterie, artisan cheeses, and house-made bread, pickles and preserves.
 There’s a fantastic kids’ menu, too.

-What: Wild Life Distillery just celebrated its one-year anniversary in a small space close to Valbella Meats and the poutine place.
+What: Wild Life Distillery just celebrated its four-year anniversary in a small space close to the poutine place.
 The tasting room is small and cozy, with a Rocky Mountain vibe.
 Have a taste of their smooth, clean vodka made with grains from the Alberta plains, or their citrusy gin, paired with their own house-made tonic or in a cocktail.
 They’ll tour you around the back and show you how it’s made—and you can pick up some bottles (or distillery swag) to take home.

 What: You’ll find campfire-inspired, cookout-style food at Park Distillery on Banff Ave.
 Not only do they have a hearty menu worthy of a Rocky Mountain appetite, the distillery specializes in glacier-to-glass spirits; their award-winning vodkas, Glacier Rye and Alpine Dry Gin are distilled using water sourced from six glaciers and grains from the Alberta foothills.
-What better spirit to have in your cocktail during your weekend in the mountains?https://www.instagram.com/p/BYL4-51BkgQ/?taken-by=jacekchocolate
+What better spirit to have in your cocktail during your weekend in the mountains?